TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/9-CrosscuttingConcerns/2-validating-domain-objects.rst

     :php:`ValidatorInterface` in the :ref:`validation-api`.

-For example, a validator that checks whether the passed string is an email address looks like this:
+For example, a validator that checks whether the passed string is a valid email address looks like this:

 ::